g-gualeni/QtNoid2/DEVELOPMENT.md

 ### Test AppParameterListBenchmark
 - [x] Performance for Parameter and ParameterList using new and using JSON
-- [ ] Add a test for linking 2 paramters using binding.
-Consider also biderectional linking.
+- [x] Add a test for linking 2 paramters using binding
-- [ ] Add a test for linking 2 paramters using signals and slot.
-Consider also bidirectional linking.
+- [x] Add a test for linking 2 paramters using signals and slot.
-- [ ] Test performance using bindings and using signal/slots

 &nbsp;